MCL Tear Wood River, IL

 Anatomy of an MCL Tear

-The MCL is found on the inner side of the knee, connecting the femur (thighbone) to the tibia (shinbone).
-The MCL is vital for knee stability, specifically countering inward forces.
-An MCL tear happens when the ligament is overstretched or torn, commonly from sports injuries, direct impacts, or sudden twists.
+The MCL is located on the inner side of the knee, joining the femur (thighbone) to the tibia (shinbone).
+The MCL is vital for knee stability, especially against inward forces.
+An MCL tear occurs when this ligament is overstretched or torn, often due to sports injuries, direct impacts, or sudden twisting movements.

 Functions of the MCL in Knee Stability